replikativ/konserve-s3/README.md

 Note that you do not need full S3 rights if you manage the bucket outside, i.e. create it before and delete it after usage form a privileged account.
-Connection will otherwise create a bucket and it can be recursively deleted by `delete-store.` You can activate [Amazon X-Ray](https://aws.amazon.com/xray/) by setting `:x-ray?` to `true` in the S3 spec.
+Connection will otherwise create a bucket and all files created by konserve (with suffix ".ksv", ".ksv.new" or ".ksv.backup") will be deleted by `delete-store`, but the bucket needs to be separately deleted by `delete-bucket`.
+You can activate [Amazon X-Ray](https://aws.amazon.com/xray/) by setting `:x-ray?` to `true` in the S3 spec.

 ## Authentication